Dennis Lind: Lamborghini Super Trofeo

-The first race of the world finals didn't go in his favour and he was set to finish 3rd but with a few laps remaining Loris Spinelli had a spectacular engine failure thus promoting Lind to second place and Postiglione to 1st.
+The first race of the world finals didn't go in his favour and he was set to finish third but with a few laps remaining Loris Spinelli had a spectacular engine failure thus promoting Lind to second place and Postiglione to 1st.
 The battle was on for the final round of the season in race two of the world finals when the rain came down, and it came down hard.
-Lind started 4th but made his way to 2nd within the first few running laps after the race started under safety car.
-During the first few laps under green flag conditions, Postiglione lost touch from the lead pair of Lind and Spinelli and then subsequently dropped further back to 6th place and then had a spin, Lind knew that the 2nd place he currently would be good enough to take the world title but it would not prove so easy.
+Lind started fourth but made his way to second within the first few running laps after the race started under safety car.
+During the first few laps under green flag conditions, Postiglione lost touch from the lead pair of Lind and Spinelli and then subsequently dropped further back to sixth place and then had a spin, Lind knew that the second place he currently would be good enough to take the world title but it would not prove so easy.
 The race went on and the rain got even harder, with standing water all around the track.
 During the majority of the race Vito Postiglione had a storming drive after his mistake and fought his way back to second behind Haralds Schlegelmilch.

-Due to the amount of standing water at Turn 9 both Schlegelmilch and Postiglione were caught out but it was Vito Postiglione that capitalized on it and got himself back into 3rd place and therefore was in the driving seat for the world title.
-The Raton Racing team notified Lind of the championship situation via pit-to-car radio and as such, Dennis knew he had to attack for 1st place in these treacherous conditions to take his destiny into his own hands, he had no other choice.
-In what would prove to be the final few moments of the race Dennis skillfully passed Spinelli for the race lead and the win and sealed a fantastic season off with both World and European Lamborghini Super Trofeo championships.
+Due to the amount of standing water at Turn 9, both Schlegelmilch and Postiglione were caught out.
+However, it was Vito Postiglione that capitalized on it and got himself back into third place and therefore was in the driving seat for the world title.
+The Raton Racing team notified Lind of the championship situation via pit-to-car radio and as such, Dennis realized he had to attack for first place in these treacherous conditions to take his destiny into his own hands.
+In what would be the final few moments of the race, Lind skillfully passed Spinelli for the race lead and the win, thereby sealing a fantastic season off with both World and European Lamborghini Super Trofeo championships.